-Give tenants the option of 2 year lease with 2-3 increase established housing court to help balance this concept to help tenant an landlord

-Try to leverage planning by getting state resources to fund a regional comprehensive plan.

-3 months ago Agree

-Give reparations to descendants of Slaves

-3 months ago 1 Agree

-AFFORDABLE HOUSING FOR VETERANS.

-3 months ago 1 Agree

-Yes, helping integrate at risk population with the rest of Raleigh

-3 months ago 1 Agree

-yes, old schools, grocery stores and warehouses.

-3 months ago Agree

-Yes, some of the abandon school buildings or abondon buildings.

-3 months ago 1 Agree

-Home affordable housing management companies and property owners responsible for taking caproperties and managing the properties is they should manage and keeping the property smoke-for people especially with disabilities of asthma and COPD and long covet.
-That owners and management companies do not have those who will be abusive to the tenants a themselves and will not enforce the smoke-free policy.
-The quality of management determines the affordable housing in the community.
-The quality of the affordable housing community determines if the community is desired within the area.
-Many times it is not the tennis at fault but the lack of management. ree 24/7 for nd who smoke e quality of the

-When inexperienced and uncaring individuals are hired excite managers you have a complex that and undesired in the community. 's going down

-3 months ago Agree
+Give tenants the option of 2 year lease with 2-3 increase established housing court to help balance this concept to help tenant an landlord 3 months ago Try to leverage planning by getting state resources to fund a regional comprehensive plan.
+3 months ago 1 Agree Give reparations to descendants of Slaves 3 months ago 1 Agree AFFORDABLE HOUSING FOR VETERANS.
+3 months ago 1 Agree Yes, helping integrate at risk population with the rest of Raleigh 3 months ago 1 Agree yes, old schools, grocery stores and warehouses.
+3 months ago 1 Agree Yes, some of the abandon school buildings or abondon buildings.
+3 months ago 1 Agree Home affordable housing management companies and property owners responsible for taking care of the properties and managing the properties is they should manage and keeping the property smoke-free 24/7 for people especially with disabilities of asthma and COPD and long covet.
+That owners and management companies do not have those who will be abusive to the tenants and who smoke themselves and will not enforce the smoke-free policy.
+The quality of management determines the quality of the affordable housing in the community.
+The quality of the affordable housing community determines if the community is desired within the Raleigh area.
+Many times it is not the tennis at fault but the lack of management.
+When inexperienced and uncaring individuals are hired excite managers you have a complex that's going down and undesired in the community.
+3 months ago ●1 Agree I think priority #1 and #2 will go far in taking care of priority #3 4 months ago 1 Agree